 - Carmageddon TDR 2000

 Thanks for taking the time out to chat, I know you must be busy in the lead up to the launch!

 HORIZON CHASE TURBO screams onto PC and Playstation on May 15th, with releases on the Xbox One and Nintendo Switch to follow later in 2018!

 UPDATE 8/5/2018: This just in…

-Tagged: 16-Bit, 3D Racing, Android, Apple, Aquiris Game Studio, arcade games, Arcade Racing, cars, Developer Interview, Development, driving, Felipe Dal Molin, Google, Horizon Chase, Horizon Chase Turbo, IOS, iPhone, Microsoft, Nintendo Switch, Nintendo Switch Racing Games, PC, PC Gaming, Playstation, PS4, racing, Raster Racer, Raster Racing, Release Date, Samsung, Sony, Steam, Switch, Throwback Racing, XB1, Xbone, Xbox, Xbox One
+Tags: 16-Bit, 3D Racing, Android, Apple, Aquiris Game Studio, arcade games, Arcade Racing, cars, Developer Interview, Development, driving, Felipe Dal Molin, Google, Horizon Chase, Horizon Chase Turbo, Indie Games, IOS, iPhone, Microsoft, Nintendo Switch, Nintendo Switch Racing Games, PC, PC Gaming, Playstation, PS4, racing, Raster Racer, Raster Racing, Release Date, Samsung, Sony, Sony Playstation, Steam, Switch, Throwback Racing, XB1, Xbone, Xbox, Xbox One